Jenna Suokko: Playing career

-The following season, Suokko signed with Leksands IF Dam of the Swedish Women's Hockey League (SDHL).
-She tallied 5 goals and a team-leading 37 penalty minutes (PIM) in the 36 game 2016–17 SDHL season.
+The following season, Suokko signed with Leksands IF of the Swedish Women's Hockey League (SDHL).
+She tallied 5 goals and a team-leading 37 penalty minutes (PIM) in the 36-game 2016–17 SDHL season.

 After playing two seasons abroad, she returned to Finland in 2017 to begin university studies and to play with Ilves Tampere.
 The move quickly paid off and Ilves won Aurora Borealis Cup silver medals in 2017–18 and 2018–19.
 Suokko developed from seventh ranked for team scoring in the 2017–18 season to third in 2018–19 (behind only Linda Leppänen (née Välimäki) and Riikka Noronen) to the team’s top scorer in the 2019–20 and 2020–21 seasons.
-She served as an alternate captain, along with Kreetta Kulhua, Jenna Lehtiniemi and Helen Puputti, in the leadership group of captain Anna Kilponen during the 2020–21 season and was named to the 2021 Naisten Liiga All-Star Team II.
+She served as an alternate captain, along with Reetu Kulhua, Jenna Lehtiniemi, and Helen Puputti, in the leadership group of captain Anna Kilponen during the 2020–21 season and was named to the 2021 Naisten Liiga All-Star Team II.

 At the conclusion of the 2020–21 season, Suokko had played 249 regular season games in the Naisten Liiga and amassed 116 goals and 107 assists for 223 points, a career average of 0.90 points per game.

-On 4 August 2021, Suokko signed a one year contract with the Buffalo Beauts of the PHF.
-She is the second Finn to play in the league and the first since the collapse of the Canadian Women's Hockey League (CWHL) and founding of the Professional Women's Hockey Players Association (PWHPA); the first Finn to play in the PHF (then called the NWHL) was goaltender Meeri Räisänen, who played with the Connecticut Whale in the 2018–19 season.
+On 4 August 2021, Suokko signed a one-year contract with the Buffalo Beauts of the Premier Hockey Federatiom (PHF).
+She was the second Finn to play in the league and the first since the collapse of the Canadian Women's Hockey League (CWHL) and founding of the Professional Women's Hockey Players Association (PWHPA); the first Finn to play in the PHF (then called the NWHL) was goaltender Meeri Räisänen, who played with the Connecticut Whale in the 2018–19 season.